rust-unofficial/patterns/patterns/strategy.md

 Imagine we are working on a project that generates reports every month.
 We need the reports to be generated in different formats (strategies), e.g., in `JSON` or `Plain Text` formats.
-But thing very and we don't know what kind of requiremnt we may get in the future.
+But things very and we don't know what kind of requiremnt we may get in the future.
 For example, we may need to generate our report in a completly new format, or just modify the existing format.
-So, in order to make chages to our existing code base as much as possible while keeping our solution adoptable to such changes, we might exploit Strategy design pattern.
-Rust has powerful trait system which allows to implement this pattern.

 ## Example

 In this example our invariants (or abstractions) are `Context`, `Formatter`, and `Report`.